 When post is complete, it is saved with “Final” and the post date at the end (e.g. blogtitle_FINAL_022012)

-Note to David Donati: We could split this, say before the Visualization section, to eke more blogs out of the effort / time this took.
-Or not.
-Your thoughts?
-I lean towards “not” – ratio of words to screen caps is low.

 Copy for post:

 This is Part 2 of a blog series tutorial about the ELK stack.
 The prior blog in the series is: